kaaneneskpc/Cointy/prd.md

 ### 4.1 Application Startup Flow
 1. Application opens.
+2. Check Firebase authentication state:
+   - If user is authenticated → Goes to Biometric Authentication screen → Portfolio
+   - If user is not authenticated → Goes to Login screen
-2. If onboarding not completed → Goes to Onboarding flow.
+3. If onboarding not completed → Goes to Onboarding flow → Login screen.
-3. If onboarding completed → Goes to Biometric Authentication screen.
+4. If onboarding completed and user not authenticated → Goes to Login screen.
-4. User completes authentication.
+5. User completes login → Goes to Biometric Authentication screen.
-5. Redirected to portfolio screen.
+6. User completes biometric authentication → Redirected to portfolio screen.

 ### 4.9 Onboarding Flow
 1. Application opens for the first time.